postsharp/Metalama.Documentation/conceptual/Aspects/aspect-inheritance.md

 ### Example

-The following implementation of <xref:Metalama.Framework.Eligibility.IEligible`1.BuildEligibility*> specifies that the aspect will be applied abstractly when applied to an abstract method, that its <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method will not be invoked for the abstract method, but only for methods implementing the abstract method.s
+The following implementation of <xref:Metalama.Framework.Eligibility.IEligible`1.BuildEligibility*> specifies that the aspect will be applied abstractly when applied to an abstract method, that its <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method will not be invoked for the abstract method, but only for methods implementing the abstract method.

 ```cs
 public override void BuildEligibility( IEligibilityBuilder<IMethod> builder )